U.S. Autonomous Underwater Vehicle Market Trends Analysis, Growth, 2026-2034

 Key Insights

-• The navigation segment accounted for a major revenue share in 2024 due to continuous investment by the U.S. navy in advanced navigational technologies.
+• The navigation segment accounted for a major revenue share of 41.01% in 2025.
+This is due to continuous investment by the U.S. Navy in advanced navigational technologies.

-• The large segment dominated the revenue share in 2024 due to its ability to operate at greater depths.
+• The large segment accounted for a 44.2% revenue share in 2025.
+This is owing to the ability to operate at greater depths.

-• The torpedo segment held the largest revenue share in 2024 due to its hydrodynamic design.
+• The torpedo segment held the largest revenue share of 38.42% in 2025.
+The hydrodynamic design of torpedoes allows them to achieve higher speeds and extended ranges.

-• The sensors segment accounted for a major revenue share in 2024 due to their ability to study marine ecosystems.
+• The sensors segment accounted for a major revenue share of 35.9% in 2025.
+Sensors are widely used for studying marine ecosystems and climate change.

 Industry Dynamics